mbid/hmemo/README.md

 ## Usage

 Create a tsv file (csv, but with tabs instead of commas) containing your flash cards.
-The first column should be the front of the cards, i.e. the question, and the back should be the answer.
+The first column should be the front of the cards, i.e. the question, and the second column should be the the answer.
 ```
 > cat german.tsv
 correct richtig